TsingyuanChou/Awesome-3D-Non-Lambertian/README.md

 # Awesome 3D Non-Lambertian List

-> A curated list of papers and resources linked to **3D Reconstruction and Novel View Synthesis on Non-Lambertian Surfaces**.
+> A curated list of papers and resources linked to 3D Reconstruction and Novel View Synthesis on Non-Lambertian Surfaces.
+> This repository serves as a companion to our under-review manuscript **3D Reconstruction and Novel View Synthesis on Non-Lambertian Surfaces: A Survey**.

 # ReadMe